TD Bank, America's Most Convenient BankSkip to main content

 My organization's 501(c)(3) number is new, and I can't get through the eligibility quiz.
 Can you help me?

-The Foundation can only make grants to eligible 501(c)(3) organizations.
+The TD Charitable Foundation funds only charitable, non-profit organizations as defined by section 501(c)(3) of the IRS tax code, public schools and other qualified state or local governmental entities.
 If you have recently received your determination letter from the IRS, you may not yet be in the IRS database with which we match potential applicants.
-Please e-mail a scanned copy of the newly issued 501(c)(3) determination letter to CharitableGiving@TDBanknorth.com.
+Please e-mail a scanned copy of the newly issued 501(c)(3) determination letter to US-CharitableGiving@TD.com.
 The Foundation staff will give you further instructions on how to proceed with the grant competition application.

 My non-profit organization is new.
 Am I eligible to apply for a grant as part of the competition?